rhinogram/rhinostyle/README.md

 ## Releasing

-To release a new version of RhinoStyle, commit your changes and pull into master.
-The changes will automatically be updated on the live site.
+To release a new version of RhinoStyle, commit your changes and create a PR into master.
+Once merged, the changes will automatically be updated on the live site.

 ## Versioning